 Staff are available to listen and offer support at any time during your stay on the ward.

 To help us monitor your recovery you will be asked to complete a short survey called a patient reported outcome measure.
-This assesses your mental well-being at a given point.
+This assesses your mental wellbeing at a given point.
 It can help you and your care team monitor your progress and can show how helpful services have been in promoting your recovery.

 What you may need while you are on the ward